Do you have an ex with whom you have "unfinished business"? If so, my dear, now is the time to clear it up.

 Choosing to get some professional help can have a variety of faces: counselors, pastors, energy workers, shamans, massage therapists, etc. The goal of getting professional help is to consciously recognize, understand and be willing to let go of or revamp the pattern between the two of you, so as to either go forward separately and independently with a healthier, more illumined perspective or determine you're going to consciously commit to being in a relationship together again, with a clear understanding of your breakdown.

-I consider it wise to get as clear as possible (i.e., a thorough, conscious sense of "the lay of the land") to decode the cause(s) of your breakup and whether you need more information to determine your course forward.
+I consider it wise to get as clear as possible (i.e., a thorough, conscious sense of "the lay of the land") to decode whether your breakup was a simple matter of "bad timing" or whether you need more information to determine your course forward.
+Have you both grown as a result of the breakup?
 If reconciliation is on the table, what is going to be different this time?
 As Albert Einstein allegedly once observed, "The definition of insanity is doing the same thing over and over again and expecting a different result."

 Clean up your unfinished business, Intrepid One!
 You never know who might show up!